From Fat Biking to Cross-Country Skiing with Baby… how to do it safely!

 Tips for Using the Trailer with Skis

-The ski trailer does not turn quickly.
+The ski trailer does not turn quickly and can be bulky and awkward to turn.
 You will want to get use to the feel of the trailer for yourself, especially on descents, turning and slowing down.

 Then There is Fat Biking!
 What you Need and Where to Go